apache/airflow/docs/apache-airflow/issue-triage-process.rst

 * The issue is a duplicate of an already reported issue.
 In such cases, the latter issue is marked as ``duplicate``.
 * Despite attempts to reproduce the issue to resolve it, the issue cannot be reproduced by the Airflow team based on the given information.
 In such cases, the issue is marked as ``Can’t Reproduce``.
 * In some cases, the original creator realizes that the issue was incorrectly reported and then marks it as ``invalid``.
 Also, a committer could mark it as ``invalid`` if the issue being reported is for an unsupported operation or environment.
+* In some cases, the issue may be legitimate, but may not be addressed in the short to medium term based on current project priorities or because this will be irrelevant because of an upcoming change.
+The committer could mark this as ``wontfix`` to set expectations that it won't be directly addressed in the near term.